-Studio 3T makes copying MongoDB collections across databases and servers a breeze – you literally just copy and paste your collection!
+Studio 3T (formerly MongoChef) makes copying a collection across MongoDB databases and servers a breeze – you literally just copy and paste your collection!

 1. Copy MongoDB Collection